arthry/fsev/README.md

 ## FSEV

-Fsev is a pure OSX file event watcher and command triggerer under 50 lines.
+Fsev is a OSX file event watcher and command triggerer under 50 lines.

 ### Installation